Maotsk/yingfa-invertor/README.en.md

 3. Fill in the fields per one of the tables below.

-The fields **Integration method**, **Unit prefix** and **Time unit** are the same for all four sensors:
+The fields **Integration method**, **Unit prefix** and **Time unit** are the same for all sensors:

 | Field | Value |
 |---|---|